parsakhaz/open-impossible-video-generator/README.md

 # Open Impossible Video Generator

-> ⚠️ **Cost Warning**: Each video generation costs approximately $1 USD using cloud APIs ($0.70 for video, $0.30 for audio).
+> ⚠️ **Cost Warning**: Each video generation costs approximately $0.51USD using cloud APIs ($0.50 for video, $0.01 for audio).
 A free local version using open source models will be released soon!

 ## Example Output